vmware-tanzu-learning/cnd-practices-series/abstract.md

   - Practices
   - Development
 ---

-This is a series of lectures and workshops for developers and application operators new to cloud native concepts who wish to learn the basics of:

-- Leveraging modern platform features to move fast, but safely
-- Leveraging modern practices to move fast, but safely

-The series roadmap of workshops and/or associated tracks are as follows (items with * are available or confirmed):

-Fundamentals introduction series (100 level)

--   Cloud Native introduction*
--   Personas and Roles*
--   Practices and Guidelines*
--   Modern Platform Concepts*

-Fundamentals - Making a single application deployment cloud native (100 level)

--   Containerization and deployment of a web application*
--   Handling environmental configuration*
--   Application and deployment lifecycle management*
--   Zero downtime upgrades*
--   Scaling an application*
--   Monitoring an application
--   Introduction to fault tolerance, resilience, chaos engineering (fail fast, socket timeout, retry/backoff)
--   Automation, Continuous Integration and Delivery Pipelines
--   REST applications
--   Database migrations and versioning
--   Backing Services

-Fundamentals - Evolving to microservices (100 level)

--   Evolving a codebase -> monolith to microservices (App Continuum)
--   Introduction to distributed applications (Microservices)
--   Classifying the problems encountered when introducing Microservices
--   API Versioning
--   Specialized concepts for microservices solution patterns:
+This is a multi-series of lectures and workshops for developers and application operators who need to design, build, operate, and evolve applications running on modern platforms.

+The learning path focuses on concepts and practices first, using modern tools such as Spring, Kubernetes and Tanzu specific products.

+*The multi-series does not teach specific tool features in isolation,* *except where demonstrating concepts or practices of a particular* *lesson.*

+The roadmap is as follows,
+with the following clarifications:

+- Series, workshops or tracks suffixed with * are currently available.
+- Series, workshops or tracks suffixed with ** are currently being authored.
+- Series, workshops or tracks suffixed with *** are planned.

+The rest are considered roadmap, and subject to evolve based from field feedback and customer demand.

+## Series 1 - Build and operate a Greenfield Cloud Native application

+A 100 level series with a focus on getting a greenfield application up and running, and covering day 2 operations.

+### Introduction

+First workshop introduces concepts in the following tracks (lessons):

+1. Cloud Native introduction*
+1. Personas and Roles*
+1. Practices and Guidelines*
+1. Modern Platform Concepts*

+### Focus on getting a single app to be Cloud Native***

+This series is based from concepts and practices previously taught in the Instructor-Led Master Class for Developers courses using Tanzu Application Services or Kubernetes.

+1. Containerization and deployment of a web application*
+1. Handling environmental configuration**
+1. Application and deployment lifecycle management**
+1. Zero downtime upgrades**
+1. Making an application avaiable.**
+1. Scaling an application**
+1. Monitoring an application
+1. Introduction to fault tolerance, resilience, chaos engineering (fail fast, socket timeout, retry/backoff)
+1. Automation, Continuous Integration and Delivery Pipelines
+1. REST applications
+1. Database migrations and versioning
+1. Backing Services

+## Series 2 - Distributed applications and microservices

+A mix of 100 and 200 level series tracks covering the concepts, guidelines, practices and patterns how to evolve a codebase and application deployment architecture to accommodate problems with distributed applications and microservices.

+1. Evolving a codebase -> monolith to microservices (App Continuum)
+1. Introduction to distributed applications (Microservices)
+1. Classifying the problems encountered when introducing Microservices
+1. API Versioning
+1. Specialized concepts for microservices solution patterns:
     - Service Discovery
     - Client Load Balancing
     - Distributed Trace
     - API gateways
     - Advanced fault tolerance, resilience and antifragility (fallback, circuit break, bulkhead, walk-away timeout)

--   Architecture Styles (when blocking web application style is not enough):
+## Series 3 - Architecture Styles

+A mix of 100 and 200 level series tracks that cover what to do when simple web applications are not enough:

-    -   Event-based architectures
+1. Event-based architectures
     - Serverless
     - Webhooks
     - Event sourcing
     - CQRS
-    -   Reactive (non-blocking)
+1. Reactive (non-blocking)
-    -   Streams
+1. Streams
-    -   Batch (in a Cloud Native friendly way)
+1. Batch (in a Cloud Native friendly way)

-Putting things together (200 series) - Evolve a codebase from greenfield to post day 2 ops
+## Series 4 - Replatforming

+A mix of 100 and 200 level series tracks that cover how to get a legacy application onto a modern platform, and what practices are necessary to get it there.

+## Series 5 - Modernization

+A mix of 100 and 200 level series tracks that cover how to get a legacy or replatformed application to be Cloud Native.

+## Series 6 - Capstone, putting things together

+A 300 level series track that takes a student through a journey of building a green field Cloud Native application, evolve it through a series of real world problems during its "Day 2" application phase.

 - See [PAL Tracker Evolution](https://github.com/platform-acceleration-lab/pal-tracker-evolution#readme), each release is a workshop to apply fundamentals principles.

-The series provides foundational background to best leverage Tanzu Developer Center Spring, Spring Boot or Kubernetes content, as well as Tanzu products